azvoleff/so-simple-theme/_posts/2014-05-05-filtering-landsat-with-teamlucc.md

 The above line of code will save a text file named `NAK_ESPA_scenelist_1986.txt` in your current working directory.
-To place an order, login to the ESPA system, and uploading the text file.
+To place an order, login to the ESPA system, and upload the text file.

 After receiving an email from the ESPA system notifying you that your order is processed, download the order from within R using the `espa_download` function